 3. Publish in zines or pamphlets

 If you have a small collection of poetry that you want to see in the world, this is a good place to start.
 You might consider self-publishing, or traditionally publishing, a zine or pamphlet.
 A zine is a short, often hand-made booklet.
 A pamphlet is a short collection.
-Places like Lumin Press, The Emma Press and Burning Eye regularly or exclusively publish pamphlets.
+Places like Lumin Press, The Emma Press, Burning Eye and Broken Sleep Books regularly or exclusively publish pamphlets.

 4. Send your work to publishers of books, collections and anthologies